ongoing/SaferpayBundle/README.md

 This bundle now uses the new [Saferpay JSON API](http://saferpay.github.io/jsonapi)

-It is a Fork of [valiton SaferpayBundle](https://github.com/valiton/SaferpayBundle).
+This is a Fork of [valiton SaferpayBundle](https://github.com/valiton/SaferpayBundle).
 On top of the parent functionalities, it adds the possibility to use the payment process with the [Transaction Interface](http://saferpay.github.io/jsonapi/index.html#ChapterTransaction).

 ### Install the Bundle